-DC Voltmeter (Option, 12- and 24-volt Only): Monitors B+ voltage useful to determine battery condition and charge system operation.
-See Battery portion of the Maintenance section.
+DC Voltmeter (Optional): Monitors B+ voltage useful to determine battery condition and charge system operation.
+See Battery portion of Maintenance section.

-Coolant Temperature Gauge (Option, 12- and 24-volt Only): Shows engine coolant temperature.
+Coolant Temperature Gauge (Optional): Shows engine coolant temperature.
 The gauge is wired to a sensor on the engine and has a range of 100° to 250° F (40° to 121° C).

-Oil Pressure Gauge (Option): Shows engine lubricating oil pressure.
+Oil Pressure Gauge (Optional): Shows engine lubricating oil pressure.
 The gauge has a range of 0 to 100 psi (0 to 700 kPa) and is connected to an engine sensor.